-If at any time during the 2020 income year the partnership or LTC has attributed CFC income or loss, the partners or owner(s) may be required to calculate this in their own income tax return(s).
+If at any time during the 2021 income year the partnership or LTC has attributed CFC income or loss, the partners or owners may be required to calculate this in their own income tax returns.

-A loss from a CFC can't be used to offset domestic income or be included in domestic losses that are carried forward to the 2020 income year.
+A loss from a CFC cannot be used to offset domestic income or be included in domestic losses that are carried forward to the 2021 income year.
 Generally, these losses can only offset income or future income from CFCs that are resident in the same country as the CFC that incurred the loss.

-The partners or owner(s) may also need to file an additional CFC disclosure form.
-See Question 27 on page 52.
+The partners or owners may also need to complete an additional CFC disclosure form.
+See Question 27 on page 50.